 A groin ultrasound is used to assess the area between the upper thigh and abdomen.
-In most cases it evaluates the muscles and soft tissues in this region but can also visualize blood vessels and blood flow.
-Common indications for a groin ultrasound include assessment of a lump, trauma, pain, and for inguinal or femoral hernias.
+The ultrasound mostly looks at the muscles and soft tissues in this region of the body, but can also see blood vessels and blood flow.
+Common reasons for needing a groin ultrasound include assessment of a lump; trauma; pain; and for inguinal or femoral hernias.

-Your examination will be performed by a sonographer.
-Upon being taken into the examination room the sonographer will introduce themselves, confirm your identity and examination.
-You may then be requested to change into a gown or lower the bottom half of your clothing to allow access to the area concerned.
-A clear gel is applied to the skin over the area to be examined (groin).
-The ultrasound probe is then placed in contact with the skin and moved over the surface to study the structures below.
-The examination should not cause pain, but if you are already tender in this area there may be some minor discomfort.
+Your examination will be done by a sonographer who will introduce themselves, confirm your identity and the procedure you are having.
+You may be asked to change into a gown or lower the bottom half of your clothing to allow access to the groin area.
+First, a gel is applied to the skin over the groin area so the ultrasound probe can move freely over the surface of your skin.
+The examination should not cause pain, but if you are tender in this area, there may be some minor discomfort.

-With cases of hernia examinations, you will be requested to strain in an attempt to produce the symptoms.
-Sometimes you will be asked to stand while being scanned if this is the best method to display any hernia that may be present.
-The radiologist (specialist medical doctor) may attend, so this should not cause you any alarm.
+If you are having a scan to investigate a hernia, you will be requested to strain in an attempt to reproduce the symptoms.
+You may be asked to stand while being scanned to display any hernia that may be present.

 Before your Scan

-There is generally no preparation required for a groin Ultrasound.
+Usually, no preparation is required for a groin ultrasound.

-If your doctor is also querying conditions such as appendicitis or kidney stones where the pain may be originating in your lower abdomen, then sometimes a full bladder will be helpful.
-Please discuss this at the time of booking your appointment.
+If your doctor is querying conditions such as appendicitis or kidney stones where the pain may be originating in your lower abdomen, sometimes a full bladder will be helpful.
+Please discuss this with our staff at the time of booking your appointment.

-It is a good idea to wear clothing that allows easy access to the area that is being imaged.
+If possible, wear clothing that allows easy access to the area being scanned, such as two-piece clothing (separate upper/lower garments).